atbcb/ICTTestingBaseline/docs/09Flashing.md

 # 9. Flashing
 ## Accessibility Requirements
-* [WCAG SC 2.3.1 Three Flashes or Below Threshold](http://www.w3.org/TR/UNDERSTANDING-WCAG20/seizure-does-not-violate.html) -- Web pages do not contain anything that flashes more than three times in any one second period, or the flash is below the general [flash and red flash thresholds](https://www.w3.org/TR/UNDERSTANDING-WCAG20/seizure-does-not-violate.html#general-thresholddef).
+* [WCAG SC 2.3.1 Three Flashes or Below Threshold](http://www.w3.org/TR/UNDERSTANDING-WCAG20/seizure-does-not-violate.html) -- Web pages [and software screens] do not contain anything that flashes more than three times in any one second period, or the flash is below the general [flash and red flash thresholds](https://www.w3.org/TR/UNDERSTANDING-WCAG20/seizure-does-not-violate.html#general-thresholddef).
-* **Note:** Since any content that does not meet this success criterion can interfere with a user's ability to use the whole page, all content on the Web page (whether it is used to meet other success criteria or not) must meet this success criterion.
+* **Note:** Since any content that does not meet this success criterion can interfere with a user's ability to use the whole page [or software application], all content on the [screen or] Web page (whether it is used to meet other success criteria or not) must meet this success criterion.
 See Conformance Requirement 5: Non-Interference.

 ## Test Method Rationale
 Flashing can be caused by factors beyond the control of authors (e.g., the user's display, the computer rendering of the image, or connectivity issues).
 There is no reliable, freely or widely available solution for determining the resulting flash frequency for these types of factors.